Simounet/pelmel.org/raw/draft/resume.md

 ### Profile {#profile}

-PHP Expert, i also developped an interest inweb development as a whole.
+PHP Expert, I also developped an interest in Web Development as a whole.
 I can configure server as doing a html integration if i need too.

 ------

 ### Skills {#skills}

 * Web Development
-  : Full stack development: from backend (PHP,Scala) to frontend (JavaScript)
+  : Full stack development: from backend (PHP, Scala) to frontend (javascript)

 * Team management
   : Organize and facilitate meeting and life of the team